vadi2/DHPHackathon1/input/pagecontent/index.md

 - **Terminology**: Standardized code systems and value sets for consistent data representation

 Base URL for testing: `https://playground.dhp.uz/fhir`
-- Note: This is a temporary URL that will be replaced closer to the connectathon

 ### What you'll learn